kookkui/SoloRPGs/Riftbreakers/PCs/Taylor the Beautiful/Taylor the Beautiful.md

 a-a:
 a-V:
 a-M:
+quest1: "**Rift Closure:** Travel 14 days and close the marked rift.
+(Sky Islets)."
+quest1t: false
+quest2: "**Escort:** Escort a caravan - distance is 22 travel days."
+quest2t:
+quest3: "**Patrol:** Patrol the perimeter and wilds for 17 days.
+Mark any rifts found with a beacon.
+Roll a d10 each day, on a 1 or 2, there is a rift."
+quest3t:
+quest4: "**Delivery:** Collect and deliver - 22 Chitinous Plate."
+quest4t:
+quest5: "**Rift Closure:** Travel 14 days and close the marked rift.
+(Timeworn Ruins)."
+quest5t:
+quest6: "**Patrol:** Patrol the perimeter and wilds for 11 days.
+Mark any rifts found with a beacon.
+Roll a d10 each day, on a 1 or 2, there is a rift."
+quest6t:
+quest7: "**Delivery:** Collect and deliver - 13 Fiery Ember."
+quest7t:
+quest8: "**Escort:** Escort a caravan - distance is 21 travel days."
+quest9: "**Monster Hunt:** Travel 7 days and search for the monster.
+The type of monster is determined by the region."
+quest10:
 gear1name:
 gear1magic:
 gear1magic2:
 gear1quirk:
 gear1notes:
 gear2name:
 gear2magic:
 gear2magic2:
 gear2quirk:
 gear2notes:
 gear3name:
 gear3magic:
 gear3magic3:
 gear3quirk:
 gear3notes:
 gear4name:
 gear4magic:
 gear4magic4:
 gear4quirk:
 gear4notes:
 gear6name: Victorious Gloves of the Whisper
 gear6magic: Constitution +1 Charisma +1
 gear6magic6:
 gear6quirk: Smells like rotten flesh
 gear6rank: Novice
 gear6notes: 200A, Air Earth
 gear7name: Champion's Ring of the Snake
 gear7magic: Dexterity +1, Reduce your Stamina pool by 5 (26), but increase your Aether pool by 8 (23).
-gear7magic7: You no longer need to eat or drink.
+You no longer need to eat or drink.
+gear7magic7:
 gear7quirk: It's always pristine
 gear7rank: Novice
 gear7notes: 300A Air Life 2x Boon Bane
 gear8name: Mage's Wonderful Ring
 gear8magic: Stamina +8, On command, this item works as a source of light.
-gear8magic8: Illuminates in a 20 m. radius.
+Illuminates in a 20 m. radius.
+gear8magic8:
 gear8quirk: It's always covered in a layer of mucus
 gear8rank: Novice
 gear8notes: 300A Fire 2xPower Light
 gear9name: Knight's Glass Stone
 gear9magic: You can detect all living beings in a 20 m. radius.
-gear9magic9: Increase your luck by +5
+Increase your luck by +5
+gear9magic9:
 gear9quirk: It appears to be completely made of glass.
 It doesn't make it more fragile than it should be though
 gear9rank: Novice
 gear9notes: Chaos Life Boon Light 200A  Rarity:Uncommon